Osinachi-Uro/Learn-With-Osinachi/Exercise 10/Exercise 10.md

 ---
 ## Steps

-### 1. Register a domain name if yu dont already have one
+### 1. Register a domain name if you don't already have one
 * I used namecheap to register a domain called.
 Here is my [Domain](https://osinachiuro.me)
 ---